-The ADS7824 does have tri-state outputs for the parallel port, but intermediate latches should be used if the bus will be active during conversions.
+The ADS7825 does have tri-state outputs for the parallel port, but intermediate latches should be used if the bus will be active during conversions.
 If the bus is not active during conversions, the tri-state outputs can be used to isolate the A/D from other peripherals on the same bus.

 Intermediate latches are beneficial on any monolithic A/D converter.
-The ADS7824 has an internal LSB size of $610\mu V$.
+The ADS7825 has an internal LSB size of $38\mu V$ .
 Transients from fast switching signals on the parallel port, even when the A/D is tri-stated, can be coupled through the substrate to the analog circuitry causing degradation of converter performance.
-The effect of this phenomenon will be more obvious when using the pin-compatible ADS7825 or any of the other 16-bit converters in the ADS Family.
-This is due to the smaller LSB size of $38\mu V$.

-For an ADS7824 with proper layout, grounding, and bypassing; the effect should only be a few tenths of an LSB at the most.
-In those cases where this is not true, it is possible for the conversion results to exhibit random errors of many LSBs.
-Poor grounding, poor bypassing, and high-speed digital signals will increase the magnitude of the errors.
+For an ADS7825 with proper layout, grounding, and bypassing, the effect can be a few LSBs of error.
+In some cases, this error can be treated as an increase in converter noise and simply averaged out.
+In others, the error may not be random and will produce an error in the conversion result, even with averaging.
+Poor grounding, poor bypassing, and high-speed digital signals will increase the magnitude of the errors-possibly to many tens of LSBs.